PowerShell/SqlServerDsc/README.md

 The minimum PowerShell version required is 4.0, which ships in Windows 8.1 or Windows Server 2012R2 (or higher versions).
 The preferred version is PowerShell 5.0 or higher, which ships with Windows 10 or Windows Server 2016.

+## Examples

+You can review the "examples" directory in the xSQLServer module for some general use scenarios for all of the resources that are in the module.

 ## Changelog

 A full list of changes in each version can be found in the [change log](CHANGELOG.md)